-Natural hazards
+Natural hazards, risk and resilience

-Why are natural hazards of interest to the state?
+Why is natural hazards, risk and resilience of interest to the state?

 A natural hazard is a naturally occurring event that may cause harm to people and our social wellbeing, damage to property and/or infrastructure and impact our economy and the environment.
 The natural hazards that can be prepared for through land use planning and development decisions are flood, bushfire, landslide, storm tide inundation and coastal erosion.